Armitage’s trial set for early January

 Following a motion for continuance filed in August, former Miami professor Kevin Armitage’s trial has been set for Monday, Jan.
 7, 2019.

-Armitage, who was arrested for trying to hire a 14-year-old, sexually-trafficked girl earlier this year, is still in federal custody “detained without bail pending” his trial, according to the court’s docket.
+Armitage, who was arrested for trying to hire a 14-year-old, sex-trafficked girl earlier this year, is still in federal custody “detained without bail pending” his trial, according to the court’s docket.

 He will remain in the U.S. Marshal Service’s custody until the trial starts, said the public affairs officer for the U.S. Attorney’ office, Don Ledford.